• Skip to primary navigation

 • Easy to make.
 Homemade eggnog is so easy to make.
 It takes just 15 minutes of prep work, and some patience to allow the nog to set and chill in the fridge for 2 hours (or longer if you have the time).
 In fact, the longer it chills, the better.
 I would suggest making a batch in the evening when you get home from work, letting it sit overnight in the refrigerator, and pour yourself a perfect glass of nog the next day.

 • The toppings.
 This eggnog is delicious, luscious, and creamy all on its own.
 It has enough flavor to satisfy your strongest cravings.
 But you can dress it up with whipped cream, cinnamon, and extra nutmeg on top for added flavor and to make it extra festive.
+Some other fun toppings you can add are sprinkles or shaved chocolate.

 • Family-friendly eggnog.
 This eggnog is safely cooked on the stove and contains no alcohol.
 It's the perfect holiday drink to enjoy with the whole family, kids and adults alike.
 So double up and enjoy this perfect Christmas beverage with your family and friends after Christmas dinner and all season long.